 With The Earl’s Masquerade finish and on the shelves, I have just started a new rock star, second chance romance novel.
 She Fell In Love With a Drummer tells the story of a woman who missed her chance at love when she fell for a drummer in a band during her teenage years.
 Many years later, her two grown sons, both musicians, are going on tour as the opening band for the only man she has ever truly loved.
 Will fate give her a second chance to re-kindle an old flame?

 The Earl’s Masquerade is in the final editing stages.
 I am working on the cover design and hope to have it ready for publication very soon.

 Next up: I’ve already started work on a new book.
 It’s a second chance romance, featuring a rock star drummer and the girl he left behind.

 Also in the works, book 2 in my inspirational series, entitled Love’s Embrace.
 If you read the first book, Brother’s Keeper, this one tells Paul and Jenna’s story.

 Still writing new poetry, which I will try to post on here soon.

-Though it has taken me two months instead of the scheduled 30 days, I just finished my novel for National Novel Writer’s Month, which I started on Nov.
-1st, 2016.
+Though it has taken me a little over a year instead of the scheduled 30 days, I just finished my novel for National Novel Writer’s Month, which I started on Nov.
+1st, 2016, then moved my own NaNo to Feb.
+2017 (It works much better for me).
 It is my first Regency romance novel and has been a real joy to write.
 I hope to have it out to you all no later than March of this year.

 Also trying to finish putting together my book of inspirational poetry.